Itera/ada-django-kurs/__tasks__/part1/README.md

 from .models import Recipe
 ```

-The next step is to render these objects in the static template, called `index.html`.
+The next step is to render these objects in the template called `index.html`.
 For the template to be able to handle these objects, we have to pass them on as _context_ to the template.
 Context is an object that are used in the render function, and is just a fancy way of saying that we need to send these objects to the template.
 You can define a context like this:

 ```python
 context = {"item_list": item_list}